timonoko/webpy_map_server/README.md

 Swedes (and Normen) changed their tile-provider format to something else, so phuck you.

 Main operating enviroment is now Termux, Qpython fails at urlretrieve.

+Opera is the best client.
+Shortcut to http://0.0.0.0:8080 goes fullscreen.